Review of eBay's Seller Hub

 If you have been selling on eBay for any length of time, you've noticed that the platform changes from time to time.
 Some notable changes over time have included:

 Some changes have been helpful, others create new challenges and take a little effort to adapt to. eBay is forever trying to simplify things, to make the experience more user-friendly, and organize information to keep sellers on track and motivated.
-The most recent change is the introduction of eBay's Seller Hub.
+One welcome change is the introduction of eBay's Seller Hub.
 This change is definitely positive and will help streamline all seller activities, information, and tasks into one easy-to-use portal.
 Here are a few highlights of the new eBay Seller Hub.

 Overview of Seller Hub